mohitjain/mohitjain/_posts/2013-04-14-how-to-find-the-location-of-the-method-where-its-defined.markdown

 categories: ruby
 ---

-Lot of time I got pissed to find where is the method is defined in case when there are so many modules or when I checking source code of a gem.
+A lot of time I got pissed to find where is the method is defined in the case when there are so many modules or when I checking the source code of a gem.
 Here is a small tip using a very basic example.

-For example, You have a method full_name in user model, now in this case you know the location but the question is how you can find the location of the file.
+For example, You have a method full_name in the user model, now, in this case, you know the location but the question is how you can find the location of the file.
 Here is the thing.
 Open rails console and try this:

 <!--more-->